-If a project is funded, the applicant must submit a Change Request on the DOS Grants System that addresses any conditions or requirement listed in the Notification of Grant Award, if applicable, prior to signing a grant agreement with the Department of State, Division of Library and Information Services.
+If a project is funded, the applicant must submit an Application Change Request on the DOS Grants System that addresses any conditions or requirement listed in the Notification of Grant Award, if applicable, prior to signing a grant agreement with the Department of State, Division of Library and Information Services.

 Project Period.
-The project period shall begin on July 1, [insert year] and end on September 30, [insert year].
-The Grantee shall obligate or expend grant or matching funds during the project period.
-All project and matching funds must be paid out by the project ending date, September 30, [insert year].
-No costs incurred after the ending date of the project period shall be allowed unless specifically authorized by the Division.
+The project period shall begin on the date of final approval of award amount by the Department of State and end on September 30, 2024.
+The Grantee shall obligate or expend project (grant or matching) funds during the project period.
+All project funds must be paid out by the project ending date, September 30, 2024.
+No costs incurred after the ending date of the project period shall be allowed.

 Record Retention.
-Financial records, supporting documents, statistical records and all other records, including electronic storage media pertinent to the project, shall be retained through June 30, 2029.
-If any litigation or audit is initiated or claim made, the records shall be retained until June 30, 2029 or five fiscal years after the litigation, audit or claim has been completed and all issues arising from it have been resolved, whichever is later.
+Financial records, supporting documents, statistical records and all other records, including electronic storage media pertinent to the project, shall be retained through June 30, 2034.
+If any litigation or audit is initiated or claim made, the records shall be retained until June 30, 2034 or five fiscal years after the litigation, audit or claim has been completed and all issues arising from it have been resolved, whichever is later.

 Refunds.
 Any unexpended grant funds or interest earnings must be returned to the Department of State.
-Make payments payable to the Department of State and mail to: Florida Department of State, Division of Library and Information Services, 500 South Bronough Street, Mail Station #9D, Tallahassee, FL 32399-0250.
+Make payments payable to the Department of State and mail to: Florida Department of State, Division of Library and Information Services, 500 South Bronough Street, Mail Station #9D, Tallahassee, Florida 32399-0250.